 Your child’s healthcare provider may also recommend other options.

-Medicines.
 Your child's provider may prescribe medicines to help with reflux.
 There are medicines that help reduce the amount of acid the stomach makes.
 This reduces the heartburn linked to reflux.
 These medicines may include:

 The provider may prescribe another type of medicine that helps the stomach empty faster if it's clear that your child has a stomach-emptying delay.
-If food doesn’t stay in the stomach as long as normal, reflex may be less likely to occur.
+If food doesn’t stay in the stomach as long as normal, reflux may be less likely to occur.

-Calorie supplements.
 Some babies with reflux can’t gain weight because they vomit often.
 If this is the case, your child's healthcare provider may suggest: